-The half-yearly journal Global Environment: A Journal of History and Natural and Social Sciences acts as a forum and echo chamber for ongoing studies on the environment and world history, with special focus on modern and contemporary topics.
+The thrice-yearly journal Global Environment: A Journal of History and Natural and Social Sciences acts as a forum and echo chamber for ongoing studies on the environment and world history, with special focus on modern and contemporary topics.
 It aims to gather and stimulate scholarship that, despite a diversity of approaches and themes, shares an environmental perspective on world history in its various facets, including economic development, social relations, production government, and international relations.

 Global Environment is published by the White Horse Press.
 It includes peer-reviewed research articles as well as interviews and other special features.
 The Rachel Carson Center produces one special issue per year; topics usually result from research projects at the center.

 Horta Duarte, Regina, Sandra Swart, and John Soluri, eds.
 “Introduction: New Geographies in Animal History.”
 Special Issue, Global Environment 16, no.1 (2023).

 This special issue on New Geographies in Animal History is an outcome of a Major Theme Session on animal history delivered at the 23rd International Congress of Historical Science in Poznán, Poland, in August 2022 (postponed from 2020).
 We were encouraged by the organizers of this major history conference to select “animal histories” as the first major theme. [...]
 In the context of the burgeoning literature on Animal History, we think this issue offers an original contribution by exploring new geographical and cultural frontiers, approaching transnational connections, and destabilising both the western model and global north paradigm.
 Our project is inspired by Global Environment’s mission “to transcend the western-centric and ‘developist’ bias to effect the emergence of spatially and culturally diversified points of view. ”